warisali2/warisali.ml/content/posts/dev-career-paths.md

 decision makers, and so on.
 Your job as a Visualization Specialist, is to interpret the Numerical and often Cryptic data analysis results into an Intuitive graphic that truly conveys the most important information relevant to the data consumer needs.

-Here, you can find some excellent examples of effective visualization, which won the KANTAR, Information is Beautiful Award.
-In this particular example, the important message to be conveyed is how complex the relationships among the companies working together to prepare for the future of transportation technology, that is, self-driving cars.
-To generate an infographic like this, you need to be proficient with Visualization software, such as Tableau.

 Also necessary are Programming skills, and Knowledge in database management systems, because tools cannot always do everything for you.
 As you might already have guessed, other important qualities for Visualization Specialists are being artistic and creative.
 If what I have described so far is close to your aptitude and aspirations, don't